salivary gland

 Adenoid cystic carcinoma

 Adenoid cystic carcinoma (ACC) is a slow-growing but locally aggressive type of cancer most commonly found in one of the major salivary glands, such as the parotid, submandibular, or sublingual gland.
-Other possible locations include the skin, lungs, breasts, and prostate gland.
+Other locations include the skin, lungs, breasts, and prostate gland.
 Adenoid cystic carcinoma grows slowly but spreads widely into surrounding tissues.
-However, unlike …
+However, unlike other …

 Read More »